-Electric cars are exempt from VED (car tax or road tax), saving up to £140 per year based on new rates coming in from 1 April 2017.
+Electric cars are exempt from VED (car tax or road tax), saving up to £140 per year based on the rates that came into effect from 1 April 2017.
 You’ll also save up to £2,000 on tax for the year the car is registered, compared to the rate for a highly polluting car.

 The best electric cars

 If you want to go electric for your next car purchase, you might want to consider some of these popular electric models.